Product Solutions

 In Brief

 Insurers in Korea have turned dramatic demographic change into an opportunity to grow the senior market.
-Now the industry must move beyond selling life insurance to deliver solutions to meet the long-term needs of the elderly, argues RGA's Kyenoghwa Kim in a new research paper recognized in the International Insurance Society (IIS) Leaders of Tomorrow program.
+Now the industry must move beyond selling life insurance to deliver solutions to meet the long-term needs of the elderly, argues RGA's Kyeonghwa Kim in a new research paper written for RGA Leaders of Tomorrow, an exclusive program of the International Insurance Society (IIS).

 Key takeaways